 Mission: Providing a home for making, learning, and appreciating art in all its forms.

 The successful applicant will perform all or some of the following job description:

-- Develop the annual, community Nutcracker Performance to be showcased in December 2021
+- Assist with directing the annual, community Nutcracker Performance to be showcased in December 2022

 - Support the St. Paul & District Arts Foundation mandate, mission, and vision

-- develop an overall concept for the performance and communicate that concept to other team members
+- Assist with the development of the overall concept for the performance and communicate that concept to other team members

-- provide a script for the performance that includes all those involved, major lighting and sound cues, and the transitions between scenes
+- Assist with script development for the performance that includes all those involved, major lighting and sound cues, and the transitions between scenes

 - provide choreographers and instructors with guidelines for their contributions’ length, music type, performance medium, recommended group sizes, performance roles/characters

 - provide guidance and check-ins with the show personnel

 - Operate within the confines of a predetermined budget and provide accountability for dollars spent